 We sometimes charge our clients performance-based fees.
 In these situations, we charge a base advisory fee and are eligible to earn an additional performance-based fee or incentive allocation that is calculated as either a percentage of absolute investment results or a percentage of investment results in excess of a stated benchmark over a specified period of time.
 Some performance-based fees include a high-watermark provision, which generally provides that if a client account underperforms relative to its performance target (whether absolute or relative to a specified benchmark), it must gain back such underperformance before we can collect future performance-based fees.
-Therefore, if we fail to achieve our performance target for a particular period, we will not earn a performance-based fee for that period and, for accounts with a high-watermark provision, our ability to earn future performance-based fees will be impaired.
-We are eligible to earn performance-based fees on 6.4%, 9.6% and 0.6% of the assets we manage for institutional clients, private wealth clients and retail clients, respectively (in total, 4.7% of our AUM).
+Therefore, if we fail to achieve our performance target for a particular period, we will not earn a performance-based fee for that period and, for accounts with a high-watermark provision, our ability to earn future performance-based fees on 6.4%, 9.6% and 0.6% of the assets we manage for institutional clients, private wealth clients and retail clients, respectively (in total, 4.7% of our AUM).

 For the three months ended June 30, 2022, our investment advisory and services fees decreased by \$58.1 million, or 7.5%, from the three months ended June 30, 2021, due to a \$31.1 million, or 57.7%, decrease in performance-based fees and a \$27.0 million, or 3.7%, decrease in base fees.
 The decrease in base fees is primarily due to a 4.7% decrease in average AUM.
 Performance-based fees decreased primarily due to lower performance fees earned on our U.S. Select Equity and Private Credit Fund, partially offset by higher performance fees earned on our U.S. Real Estate Funds.
 For the six months ended June 30, 2022, our investment advisory and service fees increased by \$62.2 million, or 4.2%, from the six months ended June 30, 2021, due to a \$33.1 million, or 2.3%, increase in base fees and a \$29.1 million, or 41.7%, increase in performance-based fees.
 The increase in base fees is primarily due to a 1.6% increase in average AUM.
-Performance-based fees increased primarily due to higher performance fees earned on our U.S. Real Estate Funds, partially offset by lower performance fees earned on our U.S. Select Equity and Private Credit Fund.
+Performance-based fees increased primarily due to higher performance fees earned on our U.S. Real Estate Funds, partially offset by lower performance fees earned on our U.S. Select Equity and Private Credit Funds, partially due to higher performance fees earned on our U.S. Real Estate Funds, partially offset by lower performance fees earned on our U.S. Select Equity and Private Credit Fund.

 Institutional investment advisory and services fees for the three months ended June 30, 2022 increased by \$2.3 million, or 1.6%, from the three months ended June 30, 2021, due to a \$5.5 million increase in performance-based fees, offset by a \$3.3 million, or 2.4%, decrease in base fees.
 The decrease in base fees is primarily due to a 5.3% decrease in average AUM, offset by a higher portfolio fee rate.
-Institutional investment advisory and service fees for the six months ended June 30, 2022 increased by \$48.5 million, or 17.8%, for the six months ended June 30, 2021, due to a \$42.9 million increase in performance-based fees and a \$5.6 million, or 2.1%, increase in base fees.
+Institutional investment advisory and service fees for the six months ended June 30, 2022 increased by \$48.5 million, or 17.8%, for the six months ended June 30, 2021, due to a \$42.9 million increase in performance-based fees.
 The increase in base fees is primarily due to a higher portfolio fee rate.